Boxer Rebellion: Seymour Expedition

-On 18 June, Seymour learned of attacks on the Legation Quarter in Beijing, and decided to continue advancing, this time along the Beihe river, toward Tongzhou, 25 km from Beijing.
-By 19 June, the force was halted by progressively stiffening resistance, and started to retreat southward along the river with over 200 wounded.
-They loaded all their wounded and remaining supplies on four commandeered junks, which they pulled along with ropes from the riverbanks.
+On 18 June, Seymour learned of attacks on the Legation Quarter in Beijing, and decided to continue advancing, this time along the Beihe River, toward Tongzhou, 25 km from Beijing.
+By 19 June, the force was halted by progressively stiffening resistance and started to retreat southward along the river with over 200 wounded.
 The force was now very low on food, ammunition, and medical supplies.
-They happened upon the Great Xigu Arsenal, a hidden Qing munitions cache of which the Eight Powers had had no knowledge until then.
-They immediately captured and occupied it, discovering Krupp field guns and rifles with millions of rounds of ammunition, along with millions of pounds of rice and ample medical supplies.
+They happened upon The Great Hsi-Ku Arsenal, a hidden Qing munitions cache of which the Eight Powers had had no knowledge until then.

 There they dug in and awaited rescue.
 A Chinese servant slipped through the Boxer and Imperial lines, reached Tianjin, and informed the Eight Powers of Seymour's predicament.
 His force was surrounded by Imperial troops and Boxers, attacked nearly around the clock, and at the point of being overrun.
 The Eight Powers sent a relief column from Tianjin of 1,800 men (900 Russian troops from Port Arthur, 500 British seamen, and other assorted troops).
 On 25 June the relief column reached Seymour.
-The Seymour force now destroyed the Arsenal: they spiked the captured field guns and set fire to any munitions that they could not take (an estimated £3 million worth).
+The Seymour force destroyed the Arsenal: they spiked the captured field guns and set fire to any munitions that they could not take (an estimated £3 million worth).
 The Seymour force and the relief column marched back to Tientsin, unopposed, on 26 June.
 Seymour's casualties during the expedition were 62 killed and 228 wounded.

-Conflicting attitudes within the Qing imperial court
+Conflict within the Qing imperial court

-Meanwhile, in Beijing, on 16 June, Empress Dowager Cixi summoned the imperial court for a mass audience and addressed the choice between using the Boxers to evict the foreigners from the city and seeking a diplomatic solution.
+Meanwhile, in Beijing, on 16 June, Empress Dowager Cixi summoned the imperial court for a mass audience and addressed the choice between using the Boxers to evict the foreigners from the city, and seeking a diplomatic solution.
 In response to a high official who doubted the efficacy of the Boxers, Cixi replied that both sides of the debate at the imperial court realised that popular support for the Boxers in the countryside was almost universal and that suppression would be both difficult and unpopular, especially when foreign troops were on the march.

-Two factions were active during this debate.
-On one side were anti-foreigners who viewed foreigners as invasive and imperialistic and evoked a nativist populism.
-They advocated taking advantage of the Boxers to achieve the expulsion of foreign troops and foreign influences.
-The pro-foreigners on the other hand advanced rapprochement with foreign governments, seeing the Boxers as superstitious and ignorant.

-The event that tilted the Qing imperial government irrevocably toward support of the Boxers and war with the foreign powers was the attack of foreign navies on the Dagu Forts near Tianjin, on 17 June 1900.